-- 1 (a) The board of trustees and the board of directors, 2 created in articles two and three of this chapter, are 3 under the jurisdiction of the department of education 4 and the arts created in article one, chapter five-f of 5 this code, and are subject to the supervision of the 6 secretary of education and the arts.
-Rules adopted by 7 the governing boards shall be subject to approval by 8 the secretary of education and the arts.
-The budget 9 submitted by each board pursuant to the provisions of 10 section eight of this article shall be subject to approval 11 of the secretary of the department of education and 12 the arts, all pursuant to the provisions of article two, 13 chapter five-f of this code. - 14 (b) The secretary of education and the arts is 15 responsible for the coordination of policies and pur-16 poses of the state university system and the state 17 college system and shall provide for and facilitate 18 sufficient interaction between the governing boards, 19 and between the governing boards and the state board 20 of education, to assure appropriate mission and pro-21 gram coordination and cooperation among: (1) The 22 state university system; (2) the state college system,
+1 (a) The board of trustees and the board of directors,

+- 11 of the secretary of the department of education and - 12 the arts, all pursuant to the provisions of article two, - 13 chapter five-f of this code. - (b) The secretary of education and the arts is 14 15 responsible for the coordination of policies and pur-16 poses of the state university system and the state 17 college system and shall provide for and facilitate 18 sufficient interaction between the governing boards, 19 and between the governing boards and the state board of education, to assure appropriate mission and pro-20 21 gram coordination and cooperation among: (1) The state university system; (2) the state college system, 23 exclusive of the community colleges; (3) the communi-24 ty colleges, including free-standing community col-25 leges, and community college components; and (4) the 26 vocational-technical centers in the state, recognizing 27 the inherent differences in the missions and capabili-28 ties of these four categories of institutions.
+The 29 governing boards and the state board of education 30 shall provide any and all information requested by the 31 secretary of education and the arts and legislators in a 32 timely manner. - 33 (c) The secretary of education and the arts, the chancellors of the board of trustees and the board of 34 directors and the state superintendent of schools shall develop standards and suggest implementation 36 37 methods for a standardized test to be used to predict post-secondary educational success such as the test 39 offered by the American college testing program.
+The 40 test, hereinafter referred as the post-secondary academic success score or PASS, is to be administered to 41 42 all students during the fall semester of the eighth

-- exclusive of the community colleges; (3) the communty colleges, including free-standing community colleges, and community college components; and (4) the vocational-technical centers in the state, recognizing the inherent differences in the missions and capabilities of these four categories of institutions.
-The governing boards and the state board of education shall provide any and all information requested by the secretary of education and the arts and legislators in a timely manner. - 33 (c) The secretary of education and the arts, the 34 chancellors of the board of trustees and the board of 35 directors, and the state superintendent of schools shall 36 develop standards and suggest implementation 37 methods for a standardized test to be used to predict 38 post-secondary educational success such as the test 39 offered by the American college testing program.
-The 40 test, hereinafter referred as the post-secondary aca-41 demic success score or PASS, is to be administered to 42 all students during the fall semester of the tenth 43 grade.
-The secretary of education and the arts, the 44 chancellors of the board of trustees and the board of 45 directors, and the state superintendent of schools shall 46 submit a joint report outlining their findings to the 47 governor and the legislative oversight commission on 48 education accountability by the first day of December, 49 one thousand nine hundred ninety-three.
+- 43 grade.
+The secretary of education and the arts, the - 44 chancellors of the board of trustees and the board of - 45 directors and the state superintendent of schools shall - 46 submit a joint report outlining their findings to the - 47 governor and the legislative oversight commission on - 48 education accountability by the first day of December, - 49 one thousand nine hundred ninety-three.